 Volatility is one of the characteristics of holiday retail sales—with the focus here on stores that sell gift-type goods.
-Stores, in other words, excluding car dealers, gas stations, restaurants, food, and drug stores.
+These stores, in other words, exclude car dealers, gas stations, restaurants, food, and drug stores.

 - Volatility is evident in sales growth that can spike well above average in any given year—or periodically slow to a significant degree.

-- Growth since the Great Recession has been about 1.5 percentage points weaker on average compared with the years prior to that downturn.
+- Growth since the Great Recession until the pandemic was about 1.5 percentage points weaker on average compared with the years prior to 2008-2009.

 Note that the store types considered here are shown among the “multiple selections” in the chart’s drop-down box, which can be changed to show the holiday pattern for any specific retail channel.